eiffel-community/eiffel-intelligence/wiki/markdown/running-eiffel-intelligence.md

 ## _Prerequisites_

 Eiffel intelligence is Spring microservice distributed in a war file.

+Released Eiffel Interlligence front-end war files can be downloaded from Jitpack:
-To start the service download the war file from [jitpack.io](https://jitpack.io/#Ericsson/eiffel-intelligence) and look for the latest version.
+[jitpack.io](https://jitpack.io/#Ericsson/eiffel-intelligence) and look for the latest version.
 Now replace the latest version in the link below:

     https://jitpack.io/com/github/Ericsson/eiffel-intelligence/<version>/eiffel-intelligence-<version>.war

+## Running with maven command

 If you want to test the latest code in github clone the project and compile it
 with: